TheRedRascal/UruIBackEnd/README.md

 On this tag you must update : data source, id and password.
 This information should be updated with your SQL Server connection information.

-Use the SQL Server folder with the scripts to create and deploy the database on your SQL Server.
+Use the SQL Server folder : Sql Scritps; with the scripts to create and deploy the database on your SQL Server.
 Just run the main script.